Format, style, and color stencils

-Once you have customized a stencil, you can apply that customization to another object or group of objects.
+Once you have customized an object, you can apply that customization to another object or group of objects.

 To copy and paste styles:

-- Select the object from which you wish to copy styles
+- Select the object from which you want to copy the styles

 - Right-click and choose Copy Styles or press Alt/Option + C

-- Select the object to which you want to apply styles
+- Select the object where you want to apply those styles

 Set Default Styles

-When you set a project’s Default Styles, every new object you add to the pages of that project will adopt those styles.
+When you set a project’s Default Style, every new object you add to the pages of that project will adopt that style.

 - Click on the empty area of any page